Static and spherically symmetric solutions in a scenario with quadratic curvature contribution: Some thermodynamical aspects

-We calculate the surface gravities related to each horizon and we analyze their behaviors under the change of the mass $M$.
+We calculate the surface gravities related to each horizon and we analyze their behaviours under the change of the mass $M$.
 In the perturbative case we have two horizons, $r_b$ and $r_c$, which are explicitly written in \eqref{HZs}.
 Let us start the analysis with the event horizon.
 From Eq.~\eqref{surf-grav-bh} we find

-The behavior of $\kappa_b$ are qualitatively displayed in Figure~\ref{graphkb}.
+The behaviour of $\kappa_b$ are qualitatively displayed in Figure~\ref{graphkb}.
 We observe that the increasing of $M$ implies on the decreasing of $\kappa_b$.
-Accordingly, from Eq.~\eqref{T-hor}, it is clear that the temperature $T_b=\kappa_b/2\pi$ has the same behavior as $\kappa_b$.
+Accordingly, from Eq.~\eqref{T-hor}, it is clear that the temperature $T_b=\kappa_b/2\pi$ has the same behaviour as $\kappa_b$.

 For the cosmological horizon, Eq.~\eqref{surf-grav-cosm} provides